CompassPointMedia/CPMSaaS-Mercury/README.md

 3. On your local machine, copy the lines from `tmp/hosts` into your computer's /etc/hosts file

 You can now go to http://youraccount.yourdomain.com/ and log in with the email and password you created!
+NOTE: see Known Bugs below on starting Apache

+### Known Bugs

+Okay, I pretty much give up for now.
+I have not been able to reliably start Apache so you can just /GO/ to your URL.
+You'll probably to log into your box (as root with password `root`), and type `yo-apache-start`.
+If you have a solution to this (to start Apache on initial provisioning, and also every time `vagrant up` is called), please let me know!

 ### More Detail
 There is actually quite a bit that happens during the install process.
 This installer does the following: